Government of the United Kingdom: Royal Prerogative

 The British monarch is the head of state and the sovereign, but not the head of government.
 In practice, the monarch conventionally takes little direct part in governing the country and remains neutral in political affairs.
 However, the authority of the state that is vested in the sovereign, known as the Crown, remains the source of executive power exercised by the government.

 In addition to explicit statutory authority, the Crown also possesses a body of powers in certain matters collectively known as the royal prerogative.
 These powers range from the authority to issue or withdraw passports to declarations of war.
 By long-standing convention, most of these powers are delegated from the sovereign to various ministers or other officers of the Crown, who may use them without having to obtain the consent of Parliament.

 The prime minister also has weekly meetings with the monarch.
 What is said in these meetings is strictly private; however, they generally involve government and political matters which the monarch has a "right and a duty" to comment on.
-Such comments are non-binding however and the King must ultimately abide by decisions of the government.
+Such comments are non-binding however and the King must (by convention, though not by strict law) ultimately abide by decisions of the government.

 Royal prerogative powers include, but are not limited to, the following: